Send the link below via email or IMCopy

 Using a 4" x 4" piece of paper, you are going to make a non-objective piece of artwork as your sketchbook cover.

-Please come in and pull up a chair near the board, movie theater style :)
+When you finish your sponge, please pull up a chair near the board, movie theater style :)

 Come in to class quickly and quietly and start on your sponge.